-Adobe, the Adobe logo, Acrobat, Adobe Reader, Classroom in a Book, Creative Cloud, Flash, Illustrator, InDesign, Kuler, Lightroom, Photoshop, and Revel are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Adobe, the Adobe logo, Acrobat, Adobe Reader, Classroom in a Book, Flash, Illustrator, InDesign, Lightroom, Photoshop, and Revel are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

-Apple, Mac OS, Macintosh, and QuickTime are trademarks of Apple, registered in the U.S. and other countries.
-Microsoft, Windows, and Windows Media Player are trademarks of Microsoft Corporation registered in the U.S. and/or other countries.
+Apple, Mac, Macintosh, iPhone, iPad, App Store (iOS) and QuickTime are trademarks of Apple, registered in the U.S. and other countries.
+Microsoft, Windows, Windows NT, and Windows Media Player are trademarks of Microsoft Corporation registered in the U.S. and/or other countries.
+Android, Google, and Google Play are registered trademarks of Google Inc., used with permission.
 All other trademarks are the property of their respective owners.

-Adobe Systems Incorporated, 345 Park Avenue, San Jose, California 95110-2704, USA

-Notice to U.S. Government End Users.
-The Software and Documentation are "Commercial Items," as that term is defined at 48 C.F.R. §2.101, consisting of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
-Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §227.7202-1 through 227.7202-4, as applicable.
-Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Commercial Computer Software Documentation are being licensed to U.S. Government end users (a) only as Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
+Adobe Systems Incorporated, 345 Park Avenue, San Jose, California 95110-2704, USA as applicable, the Commercial Computer Software and Commercial Computer Software Documentation are being licensed to U.S. Government end users (a) only as Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
 Unpublished-rights reserved under the copyright laws of the United States.
 Adobe Systems Incorporated, 345 Park Avenue, San Jose, CA 95110-2704, USA.
 For U.S. Government End Users, Adobe agrees to comply with all applicable equal opportunity laws including, if appropriate, the provisions of Executive Order 11246, as amended, Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974 (38 USC 4212), and Section 503 of the Rehabilitation Act of 1973, as amended, and the regulations at 41 CFR Parts 60-1 through 60-60, 60-250, and 60-741.
 The affirmative action clause and regulations contained in the preceding sentence shall be incorporated by reference.